elliotjreed/php-ai/README.md

 composer require elliotjreed/ai
 ```

 There are two classes, one for Claude AI, and one for ChatGPT.
+Each extent the abstract `Prompt` class and are designed to be interoperable.

 ```php
 $claude = new ElliotJReed\AI\Claude\Prompt('API KEY', 'claude-3-5-haiku-latest');